drfleming0227/Redfish-Tools/csdl-to-json-convertor/README.md

 ## About

 The **CSDL-to-JSON converter** &mdash; [`csdl-to-json.py`](csdl-to-json.py) &mdash; is a Python tool that converts Redfish [Common Schema Definition Language (CSDL)](https://www.odata.org/documentation/odata-version-3-0/common-schema-definition-language-csdl/ "https://www.odata.org/documentation/odata-version-3-0/common-schema-definition-language-csdl/") files to Redfish JSON Schema files.
-The converter reads the keys in a [configuration file](#configuration) to configure the output.
+The converter reads the keys from a specified or default [configuration file](#configuration) to configure the output.

 ## Installation